Meet Your New App Agency

 JDM Daily was very satisfied with the game’s financial returns.
 We attribute this success to the decision to include in-app purchases where users can upgrade their virtual cars, and special features like Nitro Boost which make the gameplay more exciting.

 User retention is a major factor in an app’s profitability.
-We decided early on to reward users for their dedication to the game, so we ensured that users can earn enough coins from racing to unlock all of the cars.
+We decided to reward fans for their time playing, so we ensured that users can earn enough coins from racing to unlock all of the cars.
 This way, the game’s dedicated fans can enjoy the game longer, see more ads, and have more opportunities to share the app with their social networks.